 No problem—here at Upstream, we’ve got you covered.

 Get in touch to learn more about how we can help you grow your business with video and other proven content marketing solutions.
 We look forward to hearing from you!

 Aaron Paul Kelley is the Content Marketing Manager at NHST Global Publications, the publisher of Upstream, Recharge, TradeWinds and IntraFish Media.
-In this role he helps companies leverage branded content and native advertisements to establish meaningful connections with elusive audiences in the oil & gas, renewable energy, maritime shipping and seafood industries.
+In this role the former journalist helps companies leverage branded content and native ads to establish meaningful connections with elusive audiences in the oil & gas, renewable energy, maritime shipping and seafood industries.